lawrennd/qig-code/README.md

 ## Overview

-This framework presents an approach to understanding physical laws through the lens of *information theory* and *information geometry*.
+This framework presents an investigation into whether complex laws can emerge from information conservation principles.
+It is an active research programme.
+It operates through the lens of *information theory* and *information geometry*.

+The framework provides mathematical machinery for exploring questions systematically while acknowledging the speculative nature of many claims.

 By starting with a simple rule around conservation of information we aim to derive complex physics.

 In the emerging framework the Fisher information matrix takes a key role.
 We think of it as representing the *information topography*.

 One property of the game is that it does not admit singularities.
 Because the entropy objectives are bounded above and below any run-away singularity is not possible in this game.

-The framework is speculative and not fully mathematically formalised.

 ## Background